Al Roker Isn’t Impressed By Megyn Kelly’s Apology For Her Blackface Comments

 Megyn Kelly has been under fire this week following comments she made on her Tuesday show regarding blackface.
-The controversial discussion was between Kelly, Melissa Rivers, Jacob Soboroff and Jenna Bush Hager.
+The controversial discussion was between Kelly, Melissa Rivers, Jacob Soboroff, and Jenna Bush Hager.
 Kelly had made a comment asking if blackface is ever okay in the case of it being part of a Halloween costume.
 She had said that in her youth blackface was acceptable if you were dressing as a particular character.
-Many viewers were not pleased that Kelly had suggested that there is any situation when blackface would be considered remotely permissible.
+Many viewers were not pleased that Kelly had suggested that there is any situation where blackface would be considered remotely permissible.

 “The fact is, she owes a bigger apology to folks of color around the county,” Roker said.
 “This is a history, going back to the 1830s [with] minstrel shows.
 To demean and denigrate a race wasn’t right.
 I’m old enough to have lived through Amos ‘n’ Andy where you had white people in blackface playing two black characters just magnifying the stereotypes about black people.
 And that’s what the big problem is. … No good comes from it.
 It’s just not right.”